Shaaali/identity-apps/docs/get-started/try-your-own-app/javascript.md

 ```

 ### Sample code
-The following code snippet demonstrates the process of accessing the authenticated user's information together with other functions from the SDK
+The following code snippet demonstrates the process of accessing the authenticated user's information together with other functions from the SDK.

 ```
    <div>